qucontrol/krotov/docs/06_krotovs_method.rst

 this by introducing an auxiliary functional :math:`L[\{\ket{\phi_k^{(i)}(t)}\},
-\{\epsilon_l^{(i)}(t)\}, \Phi]` that is equivalent to :math:`J[\{\ket{\phi_k^{(i)}(t)}\}, \{\epsilon_l^{(i)}(t)\}]`, but includes an arbitrary scalar potential $\Phi$.
+\{\epsilon_l^{(i)}(t)\}, \Phi]` that is equivalent to :math:`J[\{\ket{\phi_k^{(i)}(t)}\}, \{\epsilon_l^{(i)}(t)\}]`, but includes an arbitrary scalar potential :math:`\Phi`.
 The freedom in this scalar potential is then used to formulate a condition to ensure monotonic convergence,

 .. math::